Indian religions: Dravidian culture

 The early Dravidian religion constituted of non-Vedic form of Hinduism in that they were either historically or are at present Āgamic.
 The Agamas are non-vedic in origin and have been dated either as post-vedic texts. or as pre-vedic oral compositions.
 The Agamas are a collection of Tamil and later Sanskrit scriptures chiefly constituting the methods of temple construction and creation of murti, worship means of deities, philosophical doctrines, meditative practices, attainment of sixfold desires and four kinds of yoga.
-The worship of tutelary deity, sacred flora and fauna in Hinduism is also recognized as a survival of the pre-Vedic Dravidian religion.
+The worship of tutelary deity, sacred flora and fauna in Hinduism is also recognised as a survival of the pre-Vedic Dravidian religion.

 Ancient Tamil grammatical works Tolkappiyam, the ten anthologies Pattuppāṭṭu, the eight anthologies Eṭṭuttokai also sheds light on early religion of ancient Dravidians.
 Seyon was glorified as the red god seated on the blue peacock, who is ever young and resplendent, as the favored god of the Tamils.
 Sivan was also seen as the supreme God.
-Early iconography of Seyyon and Sivan and their association with native flora and fauna goes back to Indus Valley Civilization.
+Early iconography of Seyyon and Sivan and their association with native flora and fauna goes back to Indus Valley Civilisation.
 The Sangam landscape was classified into five categories, thinais, based on the mood, the season and the land.
 Tolkappiyam, mentions that each of these thinai had an associated deity such Seyyon in Kurinji-the hills, Thirumaal in Mullai-the forests, and Kotravai in Marutham-the plains, and Wanji-ko in the Neithal-the coasts and the seas.
 Other gods mentioned were Mayyon and Vaali who were all assimilated into Hinduism over time.
 Dravidian linguistic influence on early Vedic religion is evident, many of these features are already present in the oldest known Indo-Aryan language, the language of the Rigveda (c.
 1500 BCE), which also includes over a dozen words borrowed from Dravidian.
 This represents an early religious and cultural fusion or synthesis between ancient Dravidians and Indo-Aryans, which became more evident over time with sacred iconography, traditions, philosophy, flora, and fauna that went on to influence Hinduism, Buddhism, Charvaka, Sramana, and Jainism.